fuse-box/fuse-box/docs/plugins/css-modules.md

 ---
 id: css-modules-plugin
-title: CSS Modules
+title: CSSModulesPlugin
 ---

 ## Description

-CSSModules allow you to include stylesheets as key value map of the class name in your file to the transformed value.
+CSSModulesPlugin allow you to include stylesheets as key value map of the class name in your file to the transformed value.

 ## Install

-Using the CSSModules plugin requires postcss-modules to transform the stylesheet into a JSON representation.
+Using the CSSModulesPlugin plugin requires postcss-modules to transform the stylesheet into a JSON representation.

 ```bash
 yarn add postcss-modules --dev